The Sniffing Accountant: Plot

 Barry goes on a South America trip, which Jerry, Kramer, and Newman all assume to be for drug running.
 Elaine, vouching for Barry, objects that they have no evidence, so they stake out Barry's after-work bar, planning to catch him in a sting "like Abscam".
 Kramer, incognito, finds Barry still sniffing.
 To gain Barry's confidence, he lays on thick his impression of a hedonistic junkie, downing an entire mug of beer with a cigarette in his mouth, then smoking the cigarette backwards.
 When this fails, he ambushes Barry on the toilet with a Polaroid camera.
 Jerry pushes Newman to try Glide floss as they wait for Kramer.

 At the interview, George frames his "interest" in bras as a wide-eyed childhood passion, and gets hired.
 He then presumptuously feels a woman's material without a word, outraging her.
-She turns out to be a company bigwig, and he is fired.
+She turns out to be a company bigwig, and his hiring is rescinded.
 Back home, Frank and Estelle berate George for feeling material.

 Despite failing to catch Barry red-handed, Jerry writes a letter to demand everyone's money back, tormenting Elaine with his profusion of exclamation points.
 Another explanation for Barry's sniffing comes to light when Kramer's mohair sweater triggers a pizza delivery man's allergies.
 Newman nearly mails Jerry's letter with Kramer's photo enclosed, but at the mailbox, Newman feels a woman's material and gets chased off, losing the letter.

 Everyone's relief turns to regret when Barry files for bankruptcy, revealing that he did indeed spend their money on drugs.
 Jerry has missed his chance to get reimbursed, but a woman feels Jerry's material, and comes on to him.